 Sometimes I think about Buddy and the joys he must be experiencing in his eternal home.
 On an eternal scale I think that Buddy and those (who believe in the Savior) are the ones who kind of “made out” the best.
 They (in their eternal home) no longer have to deal with this fallen world.

-Just think, there are Veterans right this second who are dealing with profound injuries.
-Think not only about those Veterans but think of their spouses, children, moms, dads, friends and relatives.
-Every one of their lives have changed… forever.
-What would our life be like should we have to be the primary care giver to a profoundly disabled loved one.
+Just think, there are Veterans right this second who are dealing with profound injuries and the constant struggle those injuries bring in day to day life.
+However, we should not only think about those Veterans, but think too of their spouses, children, moms, dads, friends and relatives.
+Every one of their lives have beenchanged too… forever.
+What would our life be like should we have to be the primary care giver to a profoundly disabled loved one?
 God bless and strengthen each one of them.

 There is one thing that I very often wonder about.
 I see those yellow magnetic “ribbons” on automobiles that say “Support our troops” or something like that.
 I wonder what that means to the person behind the wheel of that vehicle.